Open days

 • To apply, students submit application documents with three annual intakes (January, May, and September).

-+ Applications for American & Canadian Students
++ icon11 Applications for U.S. & Canadian Students

 • For undergraduate programmes, applicants must be high school graduates; for graduate programmes, applicants must have a science-related Bachelor’s Degree or 90 credit hours of undergraduate studies.